danielabar/meblog/src/markdown/rails-enum-mysql-postgres.md

 VALUES ('Another plan', '2022-04-10 12:03:11', '2022-04-10 12:03:11', 'fortnight'))
 ```

 What's happening here is we've achieved data integrity at the database level with the use of the `enum` column type.
 However, ActiveRecord is not aware of the existence of the enum and so it's allowing a model to be created with invalid data.
-For a complete experience, we also need *application* level data integrity, i.e. we want ActiveRecord to tell us the model is invalid with a useful error message rather than having to catch a MySQL (or PostgreSQL) exception.
+For complete validation, we also need *application* level data integrity, i.e. we want ActiveRecord to tell us the model is invalid with a useful error message rather than having to catch a MySQL (or PostgreSQL) exception.
 This is what we'll cover in the next section.

 ## Model Validation

 To get ActiveRecord support, the [enum](https://edgeapi.rubyonrails.org/classes/ActiveRecord/Enum.html) macro (class level declaration) must be added to the model.
 Since we want these mapped as strings (rather than the default integer), we'll pass in a hash to map the enum attribute values to strings.
-Add the following the the `Plan` model:
+Add the following to the `Plan` model:

 ```ruby
 # app/models/plan.rb